vanHeemstraSystems/led-clock/README.md

 ## 300 - Building Our Application

-When powered up, find it in your WiFi networks list and coonect to it.
+When powered up, the LED will display its Network ID ("ESP-*******"), find the matching Network ID in your WiFi networks list and coonect to it.
 Next open the web interface to change any settings and/or post messages to the device.
 See [Initial Setup](https://simpleavr.github.io/s14clock/#initial-setup)

 ## 400 - Conclusion